sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatWorkshopOrsay.md

 = Sage-Combinat workshop in Orsay =

-Week of 26-30 of January 2009
+January 26-30 of 2009

-3-4 days depending on the last minutes constraints of the participants.

-Purpose: work on the foundations (Hopf algebra infrastructure, ...) and get former MuPAD-Combinat developers on board
+Purpose: work on the foundations and get former MuPAD-Combinat developers on board.
+See below for details.

+== Accomodation ==

+Like for the previous MuPAD-Combinat days of June 2006, I (Nicolas) have rented a 8-person house  in Cernay-la-Ville (La tour) [http://www.cernayvacances.com/CFrans.html].
+Hopefully, this will be paid for by the university of Orsay; otherwise we will split the charges (~600 euros total).
+We will do the cooking ourselves.
+I'll post shortly details on how to come (in short RER B to Saint-Rémi de Chevreuse + 10 minutes of bus

 == Participants ==

-Please fill in below whether and how long you would like to participate, and which period is convenient:
+Please fill in below whether and how long you would like to participate:

- * NicolasThiéry: not 5-9 of January, not 4-6 of February
+ * NicolasThiéry: I'll be there most of the time
- * Michael Abshoff: gone for SD 12, i.e. Jan 20th-26th
  * Sébastien Labbé: between 25th-31st of January
  * Nicolas Borie : not 5-9 of January.
  * FrancoSaliola: I can (and will) participate for the whole week.